ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch10.md

 Dropout works by randomly setting a fraction of a layer's units to zero during training, which helps the model learn more robust and generalized representations.
-This â€œdropping outâ€? is typically applied at each training iteration with a probability *p*, a hyperparameter that controls the fraction of units dropped out.
+This "dropping out"? is typically applied at each training iteration with a probability *p*, a hyperparameter that controls the fraction of units dropped out.
 Typical values for *p* are in the range of 0.2 to 0.8.